seia-soto/progressive/packages/dspace/README.md

 There are many cases mixing units — especially bytes and bits.
 It's important that all parameters we accept is expressed as `bits` except for `data.size` in `TResource`.
-The `data.size` paramter of `TResource` can be different by resource record type.
-Also, `NULL` RR, a fallback resource record in dspace, can make additional confusion of developers since all numbers in RFCs are written in bytes(octets).
+Only the `NULL` RR, a fallback resource record in dspace, can make additional confusion of developers since all numbers in RFCs are written in bytes(octets).

 **Packing**